 - Three hours of MFA workshop (ENCW 7310 or ENCW 7610)

 - Three hours of a graduate-level literature course in the English Department

 - Six hours of non-topical research (ENCW 8999)

-In an MFA's first spring semester at UVA, they also take a one-credit pedagogy class, ENPG 8800, which meets once a week for fifty minutes.
-The pedagogy course helps MFAs design a creative writing course that meets university, department, and program requirements, and also includes MFA observations of current 2300/2600 sections.
+In an MFA's first spring semester at UVA, they also take a one-credit section of a pedagogy seminar, ENGL 8900, which meets once a week for fifty minutes.
+The pedagogy seminar helps MFAs design a creative writing course that meets university, department, and program requirements, and also includes MFA observations of current 2300/2600 sections.

 Deviating from Standard Coursework

 MFA students can deviate from this standard coursework, but they are required to complete our program's Deviation Form, gathering the required faculty and staff approvals and signatures before the semester's drop deadline.
 It is the student's responsibility to make sure their courses fulfill all program and graduation requirements.

 With approval, MFAs can sometimes substitute graduate-level courses from other departments for their literature course.
 Please submit a Deviation Form to complete your registration.
 MFAs can also take 5000-level workshops in the alternate genre for some of their literature credits (i.e. students in our fiction track can take ENCW 5310; poets can take ENCW 5610), pending advisor and program approval.